szczotlab/isoforms_project/README.md

 # isoforms_project
-looking for isoforms in single cell RNAseq data
+Looking for isoforms in single cell RNAseq data